peetersthomas9/ML_CS_project2/README.md

 FOR BERT models : --------------------------------------------------------------------------------

 They are meant to be run on google TPUs- in order to run on CPU or GPU they code will need to be modified a little bit.
 Checkpoints happen a little under 10K steps.
+The data and checkpoints need to be saved on google drive.